zenml-io/zenml-projects/llm-lora-finetuning/README.md

 ## 🌎 Inspiration and Credit

-This project heavily relies on the [PEFT project](https://huggingface.co/docs/peft/en/index) of the amazing people at Huggingface and [mistralai/Mistral-7B-v0.1](https://huggingface.co/mistralai/Mistral-7B-v0.1) model from the amazing people at MistralAI.
+This project heavily relies on the [PEFT project](https://huggingface.co/docs/peft/en/index) by the amazing people at Huggingface and the [`mistralai/Mistral-7B-v0.1`](https://huggingface.co/mistralai/Mistral-7B-v0.1) model from the amazing people at MistralAI.

 ## 🏃 How to run